NCAA Innovations in Research and Practice Grant Program

 1. Faculty Mentorship.
 Harrison et al. (2006) assert that although the relationship between a player and a coach is important, the mentorship and advocacy by faculty is equally as important for the holistic development, academic retention, and overall well-being of SAs.
 We will connect SAs to faculty members who are invested in a supportive campus culture and are willing to advocate for the SA population.
 Student-athletes will benefit from meaningful connections to mentors on campus, with an approximate 1:3 faculty to SA ratio and a goal of 50 SAs.
 Mentors will be trained and will get to know details about each SA background, culture, and goals.
 Participants will share meals, meet for ice cream, go bowling, attend events together, and more—with funding to cover some of these experiences.
 These connections will strengthen relationships and provide a strong, consistent support system for SAs while identifying and resolving factors that may impede student success both in the classroom and in their sport.

 2. Counseling Services.
-With 300+ student-athletes, our Athletics Department doesn’t have a dedicated mental health counselor, and oftentimes our university Counseling Center is overbooked and unable to provide timely services for our students.
+With 300+ student-athletes, our Athletics Department doesn’t have a dedicated mental health counselor, and oftentimes our university Center for Counseling and Mental Health Wellness is overbooked and unable to provide timely services for our students.
 Watson (2006) suggested that universities should offer flexible counseling services and increased accessibility for SAs.
 Licensed counselors from the Department of Counseling and Psychology have agreed to provide counseling services specifically for SAs—for approximately 15 hours a week.
 The grant will pay for a course release for these licensed counselors to dedicate a portion of their time on campus to SAs in a space frequently used by SAs.
 The convenience of services housed in an athletic facility will eliminate wait times and provide specialized assistance for our SA population.
 Watson (2006) also found that programs such as this current research study may help diminish “the stigmatizing effects of seeking counseling support” (p.
 40) for SAs.

 3. Interactive Workshop Series.
 A mental health and well-being workshop series will trigger awareness and equip SAs with a toolbox of mental health strategies and supports.
 Throughout the series, SAs will engage in a transformational experience with a goal of a healthy environment and coping culture.
 The workshops will focus on topics such as performance anxiety, social media pressures, career connections/exit strategies, and more with a goal of mitigating stigmas associated with mental health challenges (Chow et al., 2020; Watson, 2006; Athletes for Hope, 2023).
 Monetary incentives and refreshments will be provided at each workshop—2/Summer, 3/Fall, and 3/Spring.
 Campus professionals (6) and paid guest speakers (2) will facilitate the workshops.